 - Engage the University of Maine System and the system-wide faculty union with programs, policies, and professional development activities to further ADVANCE goals in the state.

-The ADVANCE Rising Tide Center will support strategic initiatives at UMaine and the University of Maine System that will embed transformation in a focused, sustainable institutional regime to create “a rising tide that will lift all boats.”
+The ADVANCE Rising Tide Center supports strategic initiatives at UMaine and across the University of Maine System that will embed transformation in a focused, sustainable institutional regime to create “a rising tide that will lift all boats.”

-With a $3.2 million, five-year NSF ADVANCE grant, UMaine will establish the ADVANCE Rising Tide Center, which in collaboration with our partners will implement faculty support initiatives to achieve its goals:
+With a $3.2 million, five-year NSF ADVANCE grant, UMaine has established the ADVANCE Rising Tide Center, which in collaboration with our partners will implement faculty support initiatives to achieve its goals:

-- Professional development programs aimed at STEM-SBS women including grants, climate activities, mentoring programs, and networking programs.
+- Implement and sustain professional development programs aimed at STEM-SBS women including grants, climate activities, mentoring programs, and networking programs.

 - Facilitate recruitment, retention, and advancement goals through policies, procedures, and structures including problem resolution, policy advocacy, partner career opportunities, and diversity recruitment.